Symmetry-protected topological orders for interacting fermions -- Fermionic topological nonlinear $\sigma$ models and a special group supercohomology theory: Group super-cohomology

 \subsection{Fermionic $d$-cohomology class}

-As discussed in section \ref{fixZ}, each $(d+1)$-cocycle will define a fermionic topological non-linear $\si$ model in $d$ spatial dimensions which is a fixed point of the RG flow.
+As discussed in section \ref{fixZ}, each $(d+1)$-cocycle will define a fermionic topological nonlinear $\si$ model in $d$ spatial dimensions which is a fixed point of the RG flow.
 Those $(d+1)$-cocycles give rise to new fermionic SPT phases.
 However, different $(d+1)$-cocycles may give rise to the same fermionic SPT phase.
 Those $(d+1)$-cocycles are said to be equivalent.
-To find (or guess) the equivalence relation between cocycles, in this section, we will discuss some natural choices of possible equivalence relations.
-A more physical discussion of this issue is given in Section \ref{eqwav}.
+To find (or guess) the equivalence relation between cocycles, in this appendix, we will discuss some natural choices of possible equivalence relations.
+A more physical discussion of this issue is given in Appendix \ref{eqwav}.

 First, we would like to show that (for $d\leq 4$)

 where $\v f_d$ is determined from $n_{d-1}(g_1,...,g_d)$ in $\cZ^{d-1}(G_f,\Z_2)$ (see \eqn{fdn}).
 For $1\leq d\leq 3$, the above is trivially satisfied since the corresponding $f_d=0$.
 To show the above for $d=4$, we note that $n_{d-2}(g_0,..,g_{d-2})$ (which give rise to $\v f_d$) is a $(d-2)$-cocycle in $\cH^{d-2}(G_b,\Z_2)$.
 Let us assume that a $2$-cocycle $n_2(g_0,g_1,g_2)$ gives rise to $\v f_4$.
 The expression, $f_4(g_0 ,g_1 ,g_2 ,g_3 ,g_4) = n_2(g_0,g_1,g_2) n_2(g_2,g_3,g_4) $ implies that the 4-cochain $f_4(g_0 ,g_1 ,g_2 ,g_3 ,g_4)$ is the cup product of two 2-cocycles $n_2(g_0,g_1,g_2)$ and $n_2(g_0,g_1,g_2)$ in $\cZ^2(G_f,\Z_2)$.
 So $f_4(g_0 ,g_1 ,g_2 ,g_3 ,g_4)$ is also a cocycle in $\cZ^4(G_f,\Z_2)$.
 Therefore $D_4\v f_4=0\mod 2$.
 We can also show that $D_5\v f_5=0\mod 2$ by an explicit calculation using Mathematica.
 Therefore, for $d\leq 5$,